JetBlue: 2010s

 In 2010, JetBlue entered into interline booking agreements with South African Airways and American Airlines to facilitate luggage transfers between airlines for passengers with connecting flights on a different carrier.
 The agreement with American included JetBlue's 18 destinations not served by American and American's 12 international flights out of New York–JFK and Boston Logan.
-In addition, American gave JetBlue 8 round trips slots out of Washington National in D.C. and 2 out of Westchester, New York.
-In return, JetBlue gave American 6 round trips out of New York–JFK.
+In addition, American gave JetBlue eight round trips slots out of Washington National in D.C. and two out of Westchester, New York.
+In return, JetBlue gave American six round trips out of New York–JFK.
 The agreement with American Airlines has since ended according to JetBlue's website.

-In January 2010, the CEO of JetBlue, Dave Barger, and Governor of Florida Charlie Crist met in Tallahassee, Florida, to discuss a possible move of the airlines headquarters to Orlando.
+In January 2010, the CEO of JetBlue, Dave Barger, and Governor of Florida Charlie Crist met in Tallahassee, Florida, to discuss a possible move of the airline's headquarters to Orlando.
 On March 22, 2010, JetBlue announced it headquarters would remain in the New York City area, in Long Island City, because of the airline's historical links to the city, the cost of staff relocations, the airline's desire to retain access to financial markets, and because Aer Lingus and Lufthansa, JetBlue's marketing partners, fly into JFK Airport.
 JetBlue planned to combine its Forest Hills and Darien, Connecticut, offices, together about 1,000 employees, into about 200000 sqft in the Brewster Building by mid-2012.
-On March 22, 2010, JetBlue turned down incentives from the City of Orlando and announced its headquarters would keep its Forest Hills office, start leasing and using a new office in the Brewster Building in Long Island City, New York. in Queens Plaza in Long Island City, move its headquarters there in mid-2012, and start a joint branding deal with New York State using the iconic I Love NY logo.
+On March 22, 2010, JetBlue turned down incentives from the City of Orlando and announced its headquarters would keep its Forest Hills office, start leasing and using a new office in the Brewster Building in Long Island City, New York. in Queens Plaza in Long Island City, move its headquarters there in mid 2012, and start a joint branding deal with New York State using the iconic I Love NY logo.

 On October 18, 2011, CFO Ed Barnes resigned, effective immediately.
 The company's treasurer, Mark Powers, was appointed interim CFO until a replacement for Barnes could be found.

 In 2011, JetBlue made interline agreements with Virgin Atlantic and Jet Airways, both of which have since been terminated.

-On June 13, 2012, JetBlue ranked 'Highest in Customer Satisfaction Among Low Cost Carriers in North America' by J.D.
+On June 13, 2012, JetBlue ranked "Highest in Customer Satisfaction Among Low Cost Carriers in North America" by J.D.
 Power and Associates for the eighth year in a row.